brimdata/super/book/src/getting-started/tldr.md

 # TL;DR

-TODO: write up a bunch of short patterns of super usage so people can get a quick fell for how the super command works
+TODO: write up a bunch of short patterns of super usage so people can get a quick feel for how the super command works